kjacmenja21/indoorlocalization-/README.md

 ### Prerequisites
 This repository is used as a collective for the project.
 You can access all the other repositories by clicking on them and reading their **README.md** for installation steps.

+This project is primarly developed for the platform Railway.app.
+Each submodule is possible to build and deploy using [Nixpacks](https://nixpacks.com/docs/getting-started) with zero configuration.
+More on that can be read [here](https://docs.railway.com/reference/nixpacks)

 ## Contributing